xIRoXaSx/yatt/README.md

 # fastplate foreachend
 ```

-In addition to the latter option, you can also restrict the used variables to one variable file.
+In addition to the latter option, you can also restrict the variables to use to one specific variable file.
 In order to do so, you need to add the prefix `_` and the base name of your var file (without the extension, case-insensitive)
 like in this example (`[]` brackets are optional):
 ```